Data3

 Data#3 Limited (DTL) is a publicly traded information and communications technology (ICT) company.
 Data#3's head office is located in Brisbane, but the business operates across Australia.

 Data#3's official listing date on the Australian Stock Exchange (ASX) was 23 December 1997.
 The company's three lines of business include software, infrastructure and services.

 Data#3's was founded in 1977 and established by Powell, Clark and Associates (PCA).

+Awards

+In 2010, John Grant was awarded the Pearcey Medal, Australia’s most prestigious Information and Communications Technology (ICT) industry award to an individual who has made an outstanding life-long commitment to the ICT sector.

+In July 2024, Data#3 was inducted into the Queensland Business Leaders Hall of Fame in recognition of continuing excellence and outstanding innovation in the provision of technology solutions and services throughout Australia.